Students who have difficulty in a particular class will be encouraged to attend tutoring.

 We take pride in offering our participants the unique opportunity to visit premiere institutions.
 Students tour campuses and visit with faculty and students to learn about their institution.
 This gives students a chance to get a “feel” for the type of college they would be most comfortable attending.

 Each year students tour various colleges and universities.
 Along the way, students are given a chance to visit museums, cultural festivals, and educational/historical sites.
-Students have toured colleges in Colorado, Utah, New Mexico, Arizona, California, Idaho, Nevada, Illinois, and of course Montana.
+Students have toured colleges in Colorado, Utah, North Dakota, South Dakota, Wyoming, Idaho, Washington, and of course Montana.

 How would you like to earn up to $90 during the summer?
 A participant in UB is eligible to receive a summer stipend up to $90 for involvement in the Summer Institute.